 The practicality of defining a business process as a system compromises the effectiveness of use cases as modeling tools—other modeling tools like process maps, activity diagrams, and swim lanes.
 Use cases are word-based, whereas graphical representations may better illustrate processes and identify anomalies and ways to improve them.

 Use cases in a business process can be identified using the more effective modeling tools stated above and looking for ways results in the process are achieved using current and future automated systems.
-Each function that produces a result of value is a potential use case.
+Each function that produces a value is a potential use case.

-It is recommended that a separate requirements list be developed for traceability, which forms the basis of the traceability matrix – which is a tool used to ascertain that every system requirement is contributing toward a business or process need and that each approved requirement is delivered in between and after the project.
+It is recommended that a separate requirements list be developed for traceability, which forms the basis of the traceability matrix, which is a tool used to ascertain that every system requirement is contributing toward a business or process need and that each approved requirement is delivered in between and after the project.